mrismanaziz/Reforestation/README.md

-## What time did the man go to the dentist?
-Tooth hurt-y.
+## I’ve just been reading a book about anti-gravity, it’s impossible to put down!